wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 #### Failing safely

 Regardless of the type of tool, it is important to know that it fails safely.
-In other words, should the tool go wrong, there is no significant risk to a person or your organisation.
+In other words, should the tool go wrong, there is no significant risk to a person or your organization.

 From this perspective, it is also important to know what interventions are in place in the event of a failure, and how to shut the system down safely.